AbstractSDK/contracts/docs/src/intro.md

 - Chain-Agnostic: Abstract is built to support various blockchain networks within the Cosmos ecosystem, giving developers the flexibility to choose the best-suited platform for their dApp.

-- Custom Governance: Abstract allows developers to create custom governance structures tailored to their application's specific requirements, including integration with multisignature wallets and DAOs.
+- Custom Governance: Abstract allows developers to create custom governance structures tailored to their application's specific requirements, including integration with multi-signature wallets and DAOs.

 - Testing Infrastructure (cw-orchestrator): Abstract offers a vast integration testing library, enabling developers to quickly increase test coverage and ensure the reliability of their dApps.